THE INTERNSHIP EXPERIENCE: LAUREN

 The Kerulos Center offers Internships for students, professionals, and others seeking to deepen their understanding of Animal minds and lives and put their learning into direct action.

-- Building a strong foundation in trans-species psychology (the science of sentience) and Animal trauma healing (science of suffering) and trauma-informed care for Animals
+- Build a strong foundation in trans-species psychology (the science of sentience) and Animal trauma healing (science of suffering) and trauma-informed care for Animals

-- Gaining firsthand experience working with Animals and Animal rescue-restoration organizations;
+- Gain firsthand experience working with Animals and Animal rescue-restoration organizations

-- Translate learning experience to personal, professional, and ethical development.
+- Translate learning to personal, professional, and ethical development

 Interns learn how to use this new cross-species lens to explore Animal cognition, emotions, and experience, associated philosophical underpinnings, points of debate, ethics, and future directions for the field as well how to translate this understanding to concrete ways of living.

-We offer two Internship tracks: Animal Being, for those interested in study and practice with an more academic and scientific emphasis, and Being Sanctuary that embeds trans-species psychology and trauma recovery in the The Principles of Being Sanctuary.
-Materials include video lectures, related references, readings, exercises, and study questions, all accessed through our online courseroom at The Kerulos Learning Institute (KLI).
+Materials include video lectures, related references, readings, exercises, and study questions, all accessed through our online course room at The Kerulos Learning Institute (KLI).
 In appreciation of the relational nature of learning, Internships build around a model of mentorship.
 This includes one-on-one mentored sessions (phone, Skype) with Kerulos faculty members.
 These sessions are devoted to discussing course material, answering questions, designing a practicum, and reviewing exercises.

 Internships are comprised of three components: (1) coursework; (2) practicum with one of our U.S. or international partners; and (3) personal and professional development.
 Coursework is intended to lay the foundation for the design and engagement with hands-on application, the practicum which follows course completion.